 The journal publication of accepted papers will appear in the issue of POMACS immediately following acceptance; i.e., papers that are accepted for the Summer and Fall deadlines

 Papers must be submitted electronically in printable pdf form via the submission site posted on this page.
 All submissions should satisfy the following requirements:

-- Soft tracking: Starting this year, SIGMETRICS will use “soft” tracking to better match reviewers with submitted papers and to more clearly define the scope of submissions.
+- Soft tracking: Since last year, SIGMETRICS uses “soft” tracking to better match reviewers with submitted papers and to more clearly define the scope of submissions.
 All submissions, regardless of the selected track, will be treated equally in terms of acceptance criteria and review guidelines.
 Authors must select a track from among the four listed on the submission website when submitting their paper.
 Optionally, a second track may be selected only for papers with a strong inter-disciplinary element.
 For authors who have difficulty selecting a track, the PC chairs will be available to provide advice.
-The four tracks adopted for SIGMETRICS/Performance 2022 (for all three deadlines) are:
+The four tracks adopted for SIGMETRICS 2023 (for all three deadlines) are:

 - Learning.
 Papers in this track make progress on either (i) the design and analysis of machine learning and AI algorithms, broadly defined, or (ii) the application of tools from machine learning and AI, broadly defined, to the design, control, and optimization of computing, networked, social, or cyber-physical systems.
 The areas of interest include, but are not limited to, learning theory, online learning, reinforcement learning, deep learning, trustworthy learning (causality, fairness, privacy), distributed learning, as well as their applications to systems.